AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 | simulated annealing| simulated_annealing.py | python simulated_annealing.py|

-## Run using Gurobi
+## Run using solvers

-We can use a state-of-the-art solver [Gurobi](https://www.gurobi.com/) to solve the graph maxcut problem.
+We can use a state-of-the-art solver [Gurobi](https://www.gurobi.com/) or a well-known open-source solver [Scip](https://scipopt.org/) to solve the graph maxcut problem.
 Gurobi should be installed and its license is required.
+Scip should also be installed if you choose it.

 ```
 python maxcut_gurobi.py

+python maxcut_scip.py
 ```

 ## Store results